dario2994/bashelp/README.md

 * python3 (>=3.2)
 * sqlite3 (>=3.6.19)

-To build the doc for bashelp you need:
+To build the docs for bashelp (not needed to install, as docs are already builded) you need:
 * pandoc

 It has been tested both on **bash** and **zsh** on the following linux distros: *Ubuntu*, *Debian*, *Fedora*.